Training Philosophy

 Behavioral Objectives

-• Develop and maintain effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services;
+• Develops and maintains effective relationships with a wide range of individuals, including colleagues, communities, organizations, supervisors, supervisees, and those receiving professional services.

-• Demonstrate effective interpersonal skills and the ability to manage difficult communication well.
+• Demonstrates effective interpersonal skills and the ability to manage difficult communication well.

 Evaluation Methods